-The recent tragedies following Asake’s O2 Academy Brixton concert have left questions in the minds of many.
-At the time of writing this, there have been 2 deaths related to the injuries sustained at the crowd crush outside the venue of the concert and, the questions raised have been geared towards Asake as people want to understand what happened.
-Since then, Asake took to social media to release a statement regarding the incident; expressing his deepest sorrows and intent to discover what led to the disastrous events that night.
-It seems that he himself is also awaiting answers.
-It might be a bit odd for regular concertgoers to understand why the artist himself does not seem to have any understanding of what might have occurred at his own show.
+The questions regarding the tragedies which occurred at Asake’s O2 Academy Brixton concert remain unanswered.
+At the time of writing this, there have been 2 deaths related to the injuries sustained at the crowd crush outside the venue of the concert.
+Asake has been subject to questioning from traumatized attendees and concerned fans.
+Since then, he has released a statement expressing his deepest sorrows and intent to discover what led to the disastrous events that night.
+He claims that he is also waiting for answers from the investigation.
+Regular concert-goers might find it hard to understand why the artist does not have immediate reasons for the tragedy that occurred.

-Keep in mind that this is not Asake’s first concert that ended badly and caused fan outrage; his show in Birmingham days prior had similar issues.
-His concert in Baltimore, Maryland during the American leg of his tour in October had a lot of security risks and was eventually overrun with fans after the gate was compromised.
-A lot of Asake’s explanations have mentioned organisers and venue managers as the reasons behind these incidents.
+It is important to note that this is not Asake’s first concert that ended badly and caused fan outrage.
+His show in Birmingham days prior had similar issues.
+His concert in Baltimore, Maryland, during the American leg of his tour in October had a lot of security risks.
+It was eventually overrun with fans after the gate was compromised.
+Asake has implied that organisers and venue managers are the reason for these mishaps.
 This article will provide likely explanations for what caused the incident and the role promoters and venue managers have to play in it.

 Who is a Promoter?

 A concert promoter is in charge of organising and promoting live music events such as concerts, tours and festivals.
-They work closely with managers, artists and venue owners to book and schedule performances, negotiate contracts, and handle all the logistics and finances concerning the show.
+They work closely with managers, artists and venue owners to book and schedule performances.
+They also negotiate contracts, and handle all the logistics and finances concerning the show.
 This means they are responsible for marketing, advertising and ticket sales.
-They might outsource these tasks to companies who specialise in them (e.g. ticket sales) but ultimately, the promoter is the one who delegates these activities.
-The artist’s role is to show up and fulfil their performance; they can also promote the show to the best of their ability but it is not their responsibility.
-Often we see errors in concerts where people show up without tickets or attain fake tickets to enter concerts under false pretences.
-Sometimes, promoters oversell tickets to generate greater profit which then puts attendees at risk.
-Before the concert, Asake put out a warning via Twitter, urging fans to not show up without a valid ticket.
-His warning was not heeded.
+They might outsource these tasks to companies who specialise in them (e.g. ticket sales).
+Regardless, the promoter is the one who delegates these activities.
+The artist’s role is to show up and fulfil their performance.
+However, they can also promote the show to the best of their ability but it is not their responsibility.

-Remember that licensing and royalty arrangements can be complex, and the terms surrounding the agreement might be difficult to agree on.
+Remember that licensing and royalty arrangements can be complex, as well as the terms surrounding the agreement.
 However, Royalti.io solves this problem by providing artists and labels with royalty calculations, earnings and revenue data in real-time.
 Try out Royalti.io today to learn how to manage your catalogue, earnings and make the most out of your music.